austinluong/justinluong.com/menu/currentresearch.md

             thought.
 And with climate change locally adaptated populations may no longer be best suited for local restoration.
           * I am currently working in collaborations to assess the presence of local adaptation in commonly used restoration species:
             *Stipa pulchra* and *Eschscholzia californica* in multi-sited common gardens, and in response to greenhouse fog manipulations
+   - title: "Solar Panels and Grasslands"
+      image:
+          name: quadrats.png
+          alt: Rendering of our experimental design under and between solar panels
+          style: right
+      content: |
+          * We hope to collect samples and measure plant traits to inform why certain plants tend to survive, or not, around solar panels.
+          * This project is predominantly planned and led by undergraduate students from diverse backgrounds who are hired under a work study internship program.
+This project provides ecological research training             to inform plant viability for future grazing, agriculture, or pollinator gardens under or near solar panels.
+          * Renewable energy will continue to be a part of our future.
+It’s in our interest to understand the impacts that solar panel microgrids can have on landscapes, and especially rangelands because they are             crucial California ecosystems.

     - title: "The Effects of Restoration on Ecosystem Functioning"
       image:
           name: cadie-logo.png